livingdocsIO/documentation/concepts/introduction.md

 From the user's perspective a `livingdoc` is a page with a list of components that can be dragged around, selected, edited and deleted individually.
 And for you as a developer a `livingdoc` looks the same.
 You just use an API instead of a UI.
 But the underlying concepts of components and editable parts are the same.

-### True multi channel publishing
+### Multi channel publishing

-Livingdocs is very different from other CMSes in that it does not make any assumptions about how you deliver your content.
+Livingdocs is very different from other Content Management Systems in that it does not make any assumptions about how you deliver your content.
 From a Livingdocs perspective a single-page app, an integration into another CMS, or a native app are all the same.
 In essence, the Livingdocs delivery layer is:

 - a set of APIs that provide the necessary data to make rendering really easy
 - a set of boilerplate apps that you can fork and use if they fit your needs